adilcodes/adilcodes/README.md

 - 👋 Hi, I’m Adil.
 - 👀 I’m interested in Web development and Programming.
-- 🌱 I’m currently learning C Language.
+- 🌱 I’m currently learning MERN Stack Development.
 - 💞️ I’m working as a Web Developer.
 - 📫 Reach me on Instagram @as.codes.